tdwg/bdq/tg2/_build_review/templates/bdqffdq/bdqffdq_landing-header.md

 ### 1.1 Purpose (non-normative)

-The purpose of this document is to present the formal ontology of the Biodiversity Data Quality Fitness for Use Framework (the "Framework"), referred to by the namespace `bdqffdq:`.
-This ontology defines the terms, classes, and relationships used to represent data quality concepts in a structured and interoperable manner.
-It forms the conceptual and semantic foundation for the BDQ standard.
+The purpose of this document is to facilitate naviation among the various documents related to the Biodiversity Data Quality Fitness for Use Framework (the "Framework"), and to provide an introduction to the formal ontology that underpins the BDQ standard.
+It serves as a landing page for the `bdqffdq:` vocabulary, which defines the core concepts and relationships used to represent data quality information in the context of biodiversity data, and points to the associated documents that provide normative guidance about the ontology, its terms, and its application.

-This document gathers normative statements for the ontology, explains how to use it meaningfully within biodiversity data quality workflows, and reflects the open world assumptions of RDF/OWL modeling.
-It provides a reference for tools and implementations that rely on this ontology for describing quality-related elements such as `Use Cases`, `Specifications`, `Criteria`, `Amendments`, and Test Responses.

 ### 1.2 Audience (non-normative)

 This document is intended for technical users who need to interact directly with the BDQ ontology.
-It will be especially useful for:

-- Ontology engineers and developers working on semantic web applications or data validation systems
-- Standards developers seeking to align other vocabularies with the BDQ standard
-- Implementers generating or consuming RDF data that describes BDQ Tests or their results
-- Researchers modeling Use Cases for biodiversity data quality assessments.

-Readers should be familiar with ontology concepts, RDF/OWL syntax, and open world reasoning.

 ### 1.3 Associated Documents (non-normative)